-The Title IX Investigator will conduct an initial meeting with the Reporting Party and inform him/her of on and off-campus resources, immediate safety and security measures, procedural options, and TTUHSC's policy regarding retaliation.
-If the Reporting Party is not willing or able to submit his/her complaint in writing, notes taken by the Title IX Investigator may be used to initiate an investigation.
+The Title IX Coordinator may conduct an initial meeting with the Reporting Party to gather additional information regarding the allegation; inform him/her of on and off-campus resources, procedural options, and the University's policy regarding retaliation; and to determine safety, security, or other interim measures.
+Additional meetings may be necessary depending on the complexity of the reported allegations.